Nuno-Jesus/Make-A-Make/README.md

 ## <a name="functions">A4 - Functions</a>

 This starts to look a lot like C right?
 Now we have functions and they are very similar!
-Functions take arguments and return a value that is later replaced at the point of the function call.
+Functions take arguments that are processed in the function to finally return a value that is later replaced at the point of the function call.

 ### <a name="functions-1">A4.1 - Functions Call Syntax</a>